mspensieri/MSLiveBlur/README.md

 * Specify the size of the blurred area so it does not blur the entire screen (i.e. actually use the given frame)
 * Tint color
 * Support multiple areas at once
+* Allow subviews on top of the blurred area